 Due to legal design patents held by OEM's, some cartridges supplied may be classed as a Patent Free compatible.
-This means that the design has to be significantly different to that of the OEM cartridge in order to be sold.
+This means that they are manufactured to a significantly different design to that of the OEM cartridge in order to be sold.

 This may include cartridges looking smaller than an equivalent cartridge, being a different shape or structure and it may also have a different chip in terms of location or orientation

 Please be assured that these cartridges have been fully tested to work in your printer despite the many differences in appearance.

 Although we sell Remanufactured cartridges that have been refilled, we do not sell any equipment or ink to perform this task yourself!

-All of our Remanufactured cartridges are professionally serviced and packaged ready for resale
+All of our Remanufactured cartridges are professionally serviced and packaged in a sterile environment ready for resale.

 It is perfectly normal for Remanufactured cartridges to display an error such as 'Empty', 'Low Ink' or 'Replace Ink'.
 Sometimes this will be immediately after installation or sometimes further down the line.

 Because they are manufactured from previously used cartridges, they have already had the Ink Levels depleted and will likely report as empty.
 When this message appears it is usually just a matter of holding down the 'Resume' button on the printer for >between 5-15 seconds until you hear internal movement.
 Overriding the Ink Monitor can vary between manufacturers but specific instructions should be included with the cartridge.